ibm-cloud-docs/assistant/feedback.md

 1. After the instance is created, click **Launch {{site.data.keyword.conversationshort}}** to open {{site.data.keyword.conversationshort}}.
 1. Click the User ![User](images/user-icon2.png) icon in the page header, and then choose **Request early access**.

-    You won't see this option unless your service instance is part of a Lite or Standard plan that is hosted in the US South data center.
+    You won't see this option unless your service instance is part of a Lite plan that is hosted in the US South data center.
 1. Confirm that you accept the terms and conditions for participating in the program.
 (The early access program is referred to as *beta* by IBM Cloud.)

     If you are approved for participation in the early access program, it is the service instance that you request program access from that is upgraded to include new features.